bjornum/tes/src/components/BuildingBlocks/README.md

 ## Idea:

 To have a a set of global, dynamic building blocks to utilise in the app.
+Idea are to use 1 Global Component, and have it re-usable while fully customisable.

 ## Component List.

 1. [GlobalModal.vue](https://github.com/Prios-Software-Websites/vue-3-template/tree/main/src/components/BuildingBlocks#01-globalmodalvue)
+2. GlobalCard.vue

 ## 01. GlobalModal.vue